-Two UNH students have received prestigious and competitive Benjamin A. Gilman International Scholarships to fund study abroad trips in Spring 2014.
-They are Andrea Dionne (L) and Charlene Higgins (R).
+Andrea Dionne and Charlene Higgins have received the Benjamin A. Gilman International Scholarships to fund study abroad trips in spring 2014.

-The Gilman Scholarship requires that students commit to a “follow on” project upon their return to the U.S. These projects help advertise the benefits of study abroad and the Gilman program to the university and local communities.
+The Gilman Scholarship requires that students commit to a “follow on” project upon their return to the United States.
+These projects help promote the benefits of study abroad and the Gilman program to the university and local communities.

-Charlene Higgins, a senior Environmental and Resource Economics major and Honors program student from Hamburg, NY, will be traveling to Ecuador on the School for International Training (SIT) program.
-“I opened my email after returning from a long day of classes and work to find the pleasant surprise of receiving a Gilman scholarship!”
-Higgins said.
+Higgins, a senior environmental and resource economics major and Honors program student from Hamburg, NY, will travel to Ecuador on the School for International Training (SIT) program.
 She is eager to get hands-on experience in the field of development through the SIT program, which includes field-oriented research and the opportunity to study Spanish and Quechua.
 Through SIT, she’ll have the chance to visit the Amazon, improve her Spanish proficiency, and “learn from others with different life histories and perspectives.”
 Higgins’ follow-on project will create a bridge between New Hampshire and Ecuador: she will organize an e-tutoring/peer mentorship program between Ecuadorian youth and UNH Spanish students.

-These students were also advised by the Center for International Education on choosing a program that was an excellent fit for their academic and professional plans, which is an essential factor in writing competitive applications for the Gilman.
-The Center will continue its support to the Gilman winners through one-on-one advising, pre-departure orientation and reentry services—similar support that it gives to the approximately 25% of all UNH students who study abroad.
+These students were also advised by the Center for International Education on choosing a program that was a fit for their academic and professional plans, which is an essential factor in writing competitive applications for the Gilman.
+The center will continue its support to the Gilman winners through one-on-one advising, pre-departure orientation and reentry services—similar to the support given to the approximately 25 percent of all UNH students who study abroad.

 The winners are also involved in two other Hood House programs: the International Affairs (IA) major (Dionne) and the Honors program (Higgins).
 The IA program includes language proficiency, study and research abroad, and capstone project and presentation requirements.
 The Honors program provides an enhanced academic experience for intellectually motivated students.